What is an assignment of a commercial lease?

 The outgoing tenant and the incoming tenant should work together to ensure that any stipulations within the lease are complied with.

-Usually, a commercial lease will stipulate that a landlord’s consent to assignment should not be unreasonably withheld or delayed.
+Usually, a commercial lease will stipulate that a landlord’s consent to the assignment should not be unreasonably withheld or delayed.
 Even if no such stipulation is made within the lease, it is best practice that the landlord makes a decision and communicates this to the outgoing tenant within a reasonable time period.

 The landlord is entitled to have sufficient information from the outgoing tenant to be able to make a proper decision.
 A request from the landlord for further information should be made within a reasonable period of time and dealt with by the outgoing tenant promptly.